Skip to main content

 Helping you enhance your abilities and grow your passion.

-Sharp Memorial Hospital is part of the Sharp HealthCare System, a large, not-for-profit integrated regional health care delivery system based in San Diego, California.
-Sharp Memorial Hospital is a 656-bed, acute-care hospital and has been recognized as a Magnet® hospital for nursing and patient care excellence, and is known for its outstanding programs in heart and vascular care, cancer care, orthopedic and neurological services, physical rehabilitation, robotic surgery and organ transplantation.
+Sharp Memorial Hospital is part of the Sharp HealthCare System, a large, not-for-profit, integrated regional health care delivery system based in San Diego, California.
+Sharp Memorial Hospital is a 656-bed, acute-care hospital and has been recognized as a Magnet® hospital for nursing and patient care excellence.
+The hospital is known for its outstanding programs in heart and vascular care, cancer care, orthopedic and neurological services, physical rehabilitation, robotic surgery and organ transplantation.
+Additional, unique services include a Trauma Center, and transplant and weight loss (bariatric) surgery services.

 Designed to promote comfort and healing, the hospital features all private patient rooms and state-of-the-art surgery suites.
 It is also designated as a Level II trauma center with the largest emergency and trauma center in San Diego.
 It is recognized by Newsweek on its list of 2019 World's Best Hospitals and named "Best Hospital" in San Diego by the 2019 Union Tribune Reader's Poll.

-Kimberly Mills, PharmD, BCPS, BCCCP is the residency program director.
+Adriana Robles, PharmD, is the residency program director.

-This ASHP accredited Postgraduate Year One (PGY1) Pharmacy Residency will help you develop skills in providing effective pharmaceutical care in a wide variety of settings.
+This ASHP accredited Postgraduate Year One (PGY1) Pharmacy Residency will help you develop skills in providing effective pharmacotherapy in a wide variety of settings.
 This PGY1 residency program primarily trains pharmacy graduates in general acute-care practice.
 The hiring and primary training site is located at Sharp Memorial.

 As a resident, you will work under the mentorship of pharmacy resident advisors and preceptors.
-This program will enable you to improve communication and leadership skills with health care professionals, pharmacy students and patients.
-Unique to this program is the diversity of learning experiences that will offer invaluable opportunities for professional development in areas including, but not limited to, infectious diseases, internal medicine, emergency medicine, critical care, cardiology, solid organ transplant, oncology, and neonatal intensive care.
+This program will help enhance your communication and leadership skills, while practicing principles of diversity, equity and inclusion.
+Unique to this program is a wide variety of learning experiences that will provide invaluable opportunities for professional development in areas including, but not limited to, infectious diseases, internal medicine, emergency medicine, critical care/trauma, cardiology, solid organ transplant, oncology, and neonatal intensive care.

 You will participate in the development of your own residency plan, which will reflect your interests and build upon your previous experiences.
 Upon successful completion of our program, you will be equipped with the knowledge to become an asset to the pharmacy community.